 Let’s have a look at each of these products and learn how do they work.

-1. handSteady Cup
+1. handSteady Drinking Aid

-The cup is developed by Chris Peacock, the director of handSteady Ltd. His idea of creating a cup was inspired after witnessing one of his closet family members started having a hand tremor.
+The cup is developed by Chris Peacock, the director of handSteady Ltd. His idea of creating a cup was inspired after witnessing one of his closest family members start having a hand tremor.
 He realized how tricky was it for his loved ones to hold a normal cup and drink coffee or water.
 This led him to design a cup that could allow people with tremors to drink with confidence and in complete control.
-After months of hard work, he finally crafted a cup with named handSteady.
+After months of hard work, he finally crafted a cup named handSteady.

 The cup has a large, easy-grip handle that is rotatable (rotate 360 degrees).
 The rotatable feature allows the cup to be at self-level whilst in use, no matter what angle the cup is held at.
 The slip-lid prevents the liquid from spilling and keeps drinks hotter for a long time while a drinking hole controls the flow of liquid to the user.

 Overall, this cup is a valuable gift for people with hand tremors.
 It allows a comfortable and more dignified drinking experience.

 This revolutionary spoon from Gyenno does a great job when it comes to eating.
 It helps a person to lift the food from the plate into the mouth without spilling, thus allowing to eat independently and with more confidence.